azamatbekmurat/notes-app/README.md

    ng serve
    Open the app in your browser at http://localhost:4200

+### How It Works
+#### Adding Notes:
+Type your note in the input field.
+Click "Add Note" to save it.
+The note will appear in the list below.

+#### Deleting Notes:
+Each note has a delete button.
+Click the button to remove the note from the list.

 ### License

 *This software is licensed under the MIT license.*